pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 On Linux or macOS, traceroute can be done with traceroute followed by the IP or DNS address.
 By default, traceroute runs differently on Windows vs. Linux systems, as Windows uses ICMP packets and Linux uses UDP packets.
-If running a traceroute isn’t working well with one type of packet, try the other type.
+If running a traceroute isn't working well with one type of packet, try the other type.
 You can run a packet trace with ICMP instead by using -I, which also requires admin privileges.
 The command looks like so:

-**sudo traceroute -I google.com**
+``sudo traceroute -I google.com``

 With the Linux version of traceroute, adding the -A parameter will look up the ASN of each hop.
-Note there’s no valid ASN for a private subnet that sits behind a NAT.
+Note there's no valid ASN for a private subnet that sits behind a NAT.
 Listing 7-9 shows the output from a Linux traceroute that includes the ASN lookup: